 Born in New York City in 1955, Greg made his first serious photographs using a vintage Argus C-3 film camera given to him by his father over 50 years ago.
 With this camera Greg discovered what would become his life’s passion.

 Greg graduated from Yale University in 1977 earning his B.A. magna cum laude with a double major in Art and History of Art.
 While at Yale he was privileged to have been mentored by some of the most revered figures in 20th century art and photography including Walker Evans, William H. Bailey, Ansel Adams, Irving Penn, Emmet Gowin and William Eggleston.
 During this period Greg made photographs primarily using an 8×10 Deardorff view camera and a Mamiya C330 film camera.
 He printed his work himself in a traditional “wet darkroom” making both silver gelatin and platinum/palladium prints.
 In 1977 Greg’s iconic image “Anne, 1976” was acquired by the Yale University Art Gallery for its permanent collection which at the time made him the youngest artist to have work in the gallery’s permanent collection.
 In 1978 Greg was engaged by the Estate of Walker Evans to print a catalog of Evans' images for the Evans estate.

-While continuing to passionately pursue his photography Greg earned a Juris Doctorate law degree, became a member of the New York Bar, practiced law with a prominent Manhattan law firm and successfully engaged in ventures unrelated to photography.
+While continuing to passionately pursue and support himself through his photography Greg earned a Juris Doctorate law degree and became a member of the New York Bar.
+He practiced law with a prominent Manhattan law firm and successfully engaged in ventures unrelated to photography.
 Over the years however it was his photography that always remained his true passion.
-He continued to make images at every opportunity, primarily working in color and building a significant body of work.
+He continued to make images, primarily working in color and building a significant body of work.

 Deeply influenced by painting, Greg's precisely composed and executed images celebrate light, color and mood in a manner evocative of the work of American painters of the late 19th and 20th centuries such as Albert Bierstadt, Thomas Moran, Edward Hopper and Richard Estes.